Made with mashed butternut squash and a simple white cheese sauce, this Butternut Squash Baked Ziti is comforting, freezes great, and simple to make!

 This butternut squash baked ziti freezes like a BOSS.

 Make it.
 Put it in the freezer.
 Then pull it out, get the chill off the glass dish if you’re using one (otherwise it might shatter in a hot oven which would be no bueno), and bake that baby up.

 Got a friend who just had a baby?
 Make her this baked ziti and she’ll love you forever.
 I mean, forever more than she probably already does.

-Make a batch of this butternut squash baked ziti in a quiet 20 minute window, and pat yo’self on the back the day you pull it out of the freezer.
+Make a batch of this butternut squash baked ziti in a quiet window of time, and pat yo’self on the back the day you pull it out of the freezer.

 Ooh!
-You know what else you could do?
+Do you know what else you could do?
 Make this butternut squash baked ziti from fresh and then stand over the stove eating it and burning your mouth while doing so because it’s so creamy and cheesy and delicious and simple to make.